trim21/go-phpserialize/readme.md

 1. No `omitempty` support (yet).
 2. Anonymous Struct field (embedding struct) working like named field.

-If any of these limitations affect you, please create a issue to let me know.
+If any of these limitations affect you, please create an issue to let me know.

 example: